WesleyAC/blog/_posts/2022-01-24-the-curse-of-nixos.md

 description: ""
 ---

 I've used [NixOS](https://nixos.org/) as the only OS on my laptop for around three years at this point.
 Installing it has felt sort of like a curse: on the one hand, it's so clearly the only operating system that actually gets how package management should be done.
 After using it, I can't go back to anything else.
-One the other hand, it's extremely complicated constantly changing software that requires configuration with the second-worst homegrown config programming language I've ever used[^1].
+On the other hand, it's extremely complicated constantly changing software that requires configuration with the second-worst homegrown config programming language I've ever used[^1].

 I don't think that NixOS is the future, but I do absolutely think that the *ideas* in it are, so I want to write about what I think it gets right and what it gets wrong, in the hopes that other projects can take note.
 As such, this post will not assume knowledge of NixOS — if you've used NixOS significantly, there probably isn't anything new in here for you.